-Da Filippo is located in El Poblado in Medellín very close to Parque Lleras.
+Da Filippo was located in El Poblado in Medellín very close to Parque Lleras.
 The restaurant is located near one of the main streets in El Poblado – Calle 10.

 The nearest Medellín Metro station is the Poblado station on the A Line.
 And this restaurant is about a 20-minute walk uphill from the Poblado metro station.
 In addition, two other popular parks – Parque Poblado and Parque Presidente, are about a five-minute walk from Da Filippo.

-Taxis or Uber are other options to get to this pizzeria.
+Taxis or Uber were other options to get to this pizzeria.
 Every taxi or Uber driver in Medellín will know where Parque Lleras is located.
-And this pizzeria is located near Parque Lleras, just provide the driver the address below.
+And this pizzeria was located near Parque Lleras.

 Address: Carrera 40 # 10A-30, El Poblado, Medellín